ioanniswd/uplambda/README.md

         "method": "POST" <- Resource method which invokes the function },
       "lambdaAlias": "production",  <- Used to make sure we are in the right branch.
 Also used as alias for Lambda function version.
-      "no_api": false <- When publishing to a version, but no api is invoking Lambda }
+      "no_api": false <- When publishing to a version, but no api is invoking Lambda, set to true }

 When running `uplambda`, code is uploaded to `$LATEST` and permission are updated for Lambda alias `dev`, which is used as an alias for `$LATEST` version.
 No API Gateway stage variables are updated.